Overview

 Environment Variables

 We use environment variables to drive different functions in the creation of the container.
-Environment variables can be either set on the command line or a docker-compose configuration file.
-For CLI either specify them like: docker run --env KEY=value
+Environment variables can be either set on the command line or in a docker-compose configuration file.
+For the command line, either specify them with docker run --env KEY=value

 or -e="KEY=value"